rckwzrd/rckwzrd.github.io/_posts/2022-11-14-the-lego-themes-table.md

     INSERT INTO themes VALUES(?, ?)
 """
 ```
 Loading data into a the themes table is triggered by the `INSERT INTO themes` statement.
 The key piece is the `VALUES` statement.
 The `?, ?` expression is SQL placeholder syntax that will insert a tuple of `theme_id` and `theme_name` into the themes table.
 The placeholder syntax is an important tool for loading data and enforcing security.
-Additional details can be found in the [placeholder documentation]({{page.fmt-dc}}).
+Additional details can be found in the [placeholder documentation]({{page.fmt-doc}}).

 ## Request and Format

+Now that there is a method for loading the themes table we can switch gears and work on requesting the 498 unique lego theme records.
+Fortunately we already dervied an approach for aqcuiring the data in the [counting lego bricks ]({{page.api-post}}) post.
+Assuming the directory structure is correct, we can simply import the `get_themes()` function from the `lego_api.py` module and call it in the pipeline:

 ```python
 def get_themes():